 The Ongoing Story Of Colonel Sanders

-Colonel Sanders died in 1980 at the age of 90.
-Having joined Ronald MacDonald and Wendy among the pantheon of fast food icons, his legacy — and marketing strategy — live on. course.
+Colonel Sanders died on December 16, 1980, at the age of 90 in Louisville, Kentucky.
+Having joined Ronald MacDonald and Wendy among the pantheon of fast food icons, his legacy — and marketing strategy — live on.

 Colonel Harland Sanders has been portrayed in the media by Darrell Hammond, Norm MacDonald, and more recently Reba McEntire and the current “hot” CGI colonel for the Instagram-age.